Odyssey

 The Save dropdown in the Explorer, showing the Save as option

-Clicking the Save as option from the dropdown opens a modal where we can give our a name, and save it to an operation collection.
+Clicking the Save as option from the dropdown opens a modal where we can give our operation a name, and save it to an operation collection.

-With a collection, we can store a group of in a place that's quick to access when we want to test future changes to our schema.
+With a collection, we can store a group of operations in a place that's quick to access when we want to test future changes to our schema.

-Let's start by giving our the name FeaturedListings so that we can locate it when we need it again.
+Let's start by giving our operation the name FeaturedListings so that we can locate it when we need it again.
 Next, in the Select a collection dropdown, let's select the option under Sandbox to create a new default collection.

 https://studio.apollographql.com/sandbox/explorer